kellyablealn/kellyablealn/README.md

 - 👋 Hi, I’m Kelly Neves!
-- 👀 I’m interested in coding and learning more about it!
+- 👀 I’m interested in coding, ML and learning more about it!
-- 🌱 I’m currently learning different stacks related to the mobile and web development world!
+- 🌱 I’m currently pursuing a PhD in Informatics with a focus on Machine Learning.
-- 💞️ I’m looking to collaborate on open source projects or any other project where I can help and learn!
+- 💞️ I’m looking to collaborate on open-source projects or any other project where I can help and learn!
-- 📫 How to reach me: email me at kellyablneves@gmail.com.
+- 📫 How to reach me: email me at kellyableal@gmail.com.
 I'm looking forward to hearing from you!

 <!---
 kellyablealn/kellyablealn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.